-1. This verse seems almost out of place.
-We are talking about feast days and now how to harvest your fields so the poor could glean what was left over, what is the Lord trying to tell us here?
-Maybe the picture here is that the Jews were God's people and yet they were to leave the blessings of God for others, for gentiles.
+This verse seems almost out of place.
+We are talking about feast days and now how to harvest your fields so the poor can glean what was left over!

+What is the Lord trying to tell us here?

+Maybe the picture here is that the Jews were God's people and yet they were to leave the blessings of God for others, for Gentiles.

 Thus, all can partake of the blessings of God if they come through the sacrifice of Jesus!

-2. Now there are a few months between feasts here, why?
-This could be giving to us a picture of the Church Age, a pause between the next three feasts and you will see this as we look at the last three feasts of Israel.
+Now, like I have said, there are some four months between feasts here, why?

+Again, I believe the picture here is that of the Church Age, a pause between the next three feasts and you will see this as we look at the last three Feasts of Israel.